thegenius/luna-orm/README.md

 # LUNA-ORM

 LUNA-ORM is an async orm framework based on SQLx.
+Built with :heart:
 -  **Intuitive** : Simple API, the most simple orm in this world.
 -  **Saving Lives** : Most useful api is implemented by default, no need to waste your life.
 -  **Smooth Transaction** : Transaction is almost same as normal.